 Etter meteorites were first plowed up from a farmer's field in Texas in the 1960's.
 It is classified as an L5 chondrite and it has plentiful metal fleck set into a dark groundmass matrix.

 Refer to the photo.
 The black centimeter cube is shown for scale and is not included.
-You are purchasing one fragment selected from the larger lot shown.
+You are purchasing a small fragment like the one shown.
 Your purchase will include a labeled gemjar for safe storage.

 From the Meteoritical Bulletin entry on Etter :